Amartinez2075/React-Porfolio/Instruction.md

 WHEN I click on a navigation title

-THEN I am presented with the corresponding section below the navigation without the page reloading and that title is highlighted
+THEN I am presented with the corresponding section below the navigation without the page reloading and that title is highlighted ##HERE RN

 WHEN I load the portfolio the first time